jundalisay/superb/content/en/research/newton/principia/book-1/sec-02/prop-10.md

-+++
+---
-title= "Proposition 10"
+title: "Proposition 10"
-image= "/covers/principia.jpg"
-description= "If a body revolves in an ellipsis.
-It is proposed to find the law of the centripetal force tending to the centre of the ellipsis." linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "If a body revolves in an ellipsis.
+It is proposed to find the law of the centripetal force tending to the centre of the ellipsis"
-+++
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

 ## Proposition 10 Problem 5